Israel curtails ties with 10 countries over U.N. settlements vote

 The Palestinians claim the West Bank along with east Jerusalem — home to holy sites sacred to Jews, Muslims and Christians — as parts of their future state.
 Israel says settlement activities in the territories, which were captured by Israel in the 1967 war, should be agreed upon in future peace talks.

-Israel advances plans for thousands of new homes in parts of Jerusalem claimed by the Palestinians, despite the recent U.N.
-Security Council resolution condemning construction there.
+Israel was also reportedly advancing plans for thousands of new homes in east Jerusalem despite the recent U.N. vote.
+According to daily Israel Hayom, Jerusalem District Zoning Committee was convening Wednesday to discuss approving fresh construction in that part of the city.

 Prime Minister Benjamin Netanyahu lashed out at the White House after the U.N. vote.